ScubaEngineer Logo

 D.I.N.

-Deustche Institut fur Normung: German standards, commonly associated with regulator to cylinder
+Deustche Institut fur Normung: German standards, commonly associated with regulator to cylinder connections.

 E.A.N.x